Home » Denmark » 10 Best Tips & Things to do in the Faroe Islands (+ itinerary)

 Checking out the view to the Mulafossur waterfall near Gásadalur is one of the most famous things to do in the Faroe Islands – for a reason!

-With Trælanípa the next Instagram Hotspot is waiting for you on the first day, too.
+With Trælanípa the next Instagram Hotspot is waiting for you on the first day of my Faroe Islands itinerary.
 Like the Mulafossur waterfall also these famous cliffs are located on Vágar island.
 The starting point for the hike can be found near Miðvágur southwest of the airport (20mins by car from Gásadalur).

 The hike to the cliffs takes approximately one hour and I recommend solid hiking boots for the muddy parts but also to be more safe on the rocky cliffs.
 When standing on the cliffs you'll have an extraordinary view as the lake Sørvágsvatn is located about 40m above sea level and seems to be floating above the sea.
 Impressive!